ethancheez/EE-160-Notes/Lab4.md

 ## temptable.c
 ### Write your algorithm first!
 Save this in an algorithms file
-    - You can use vi to do this or just use a .txt file
+    - You can use "vi algorithms"
     - Yes I will require this, sorry :(

 ### CheckList